Snowmachining the Nelchina Glacier

 Every time we drive north on the Glenn Highway from Anchorage, we see the Nelchina Glacier off to the right in the Chugach Mountains.
 It looks so alluring!
 I longed to explore it!
 We'd heard that people snowmachine up the glacier, across the mountains, and down the Valdez Glacier into Valdez.
 For awhile, there were commercial guides taking people on that trip (meaning there would be relatively safe, established trails).

 Logistics were never favorable.
 We couldn't take the dog that far by snowmachine.
 We'd have to make arrangements to stay overnight in Valdez and snowmachine back the next day or find someone to meet us in Valdez and drive us back to our vehicle.
-Bad weather would mess up the best of plans.
+Bad weather can mess up the most carefully-laid plans.

 Friends had planned a snowmachine trip on the Nelchina Glacier one spring some years earlier.
 Dennis was at the homestead, with which there was no communication at the time.
 He was supposed to join me at Eureka Lodge Friday night and we'd all snowmachine to the glacier on Saturday.
 He didn't show up.
 Our friends went on ahead.
 I hoped to catch up to them with Dennis when he arrived.
 He never showed.
 Turned out that, although it was clear at Eureka, the weather was miserable at the cabin and he'd wisely decided to stay where he was.